superg3m/c_build/README.md

 ## Planned Improvements
 - Future plans include adding support for `gcc` and `clang`.
 - Switching to CMake for better organization and cross-platform compatibility.
+- Add a good way to do "./core/*/*.c" where ./core/*/ mean recursively search in that directory (do it on default?)

 ## Usage
 ### Scripts